01-edu/public/subjects/cybersecurity/local/README.md

 - a README.md file, Which explains all the steps you went through in order to reach root access.

 Don’t hesitate to double check the names of your folders and files to ensure they are correct!

+> ⚠️ These methods and tools are for educational purposes only, so that you have a better understanding of how to protect against similar vulnerabilities.
+You must ensure that you do not attempt any exploit-type activity without the explicit permission of the owner of the machine, system or application.
+Failure to obtain permission risks breaking the law.